iceddev/cooldux/README.md

 const reducer = resetReducer(initialState, function(state = initialState, action) {
   //cooldux resets are already handled! switch (action.type) {
-    // the rest of your ation types..
+    // the rest of your action types..
   }
 });

 //something dispatches a reset: dispatch(cooldux.resetAction());

-//OR displatches automatically if thunk is used: cooldux.reset();
+//OR dispatches automatically if thunk is used: cooldux.reset();

 ```